GabrieleNocchi/snp_call_nextflow/README.md

 IMPORTANT

 ALWAYS GIVE FULL PATH FOR REFERENCE AND GFF FILE

-REFERENCE MUST HAVE .fasta SUFFIX (change it to .fasta if .fa)
+REFERENCE MUST HAVE .fasta SUFFIX (change it to .fasta if yours is .fa)

 GFF FILE MUST HAVE .gff SUFFIX

+PAIRED FASTQ FILES MUST BE IN WORK DIR AND FOLLOW THIS NAMING: *{1,2}.fastq.gz

+else this regex can be changed and given as a flag --reads to match your naming